The Monitor

 Prioritize work based on identity risks or at-risk resources

-List of Identity Risks in Datadog CSM
+List of Identity Risks in Datadog Cloud Security

 Get better insights to efficiently mitigate every identity risk